FelipeMezzarana/Linkfire_data_engineer_task/README.md

 **The SQL Scripts that answer each of those questions can be found at "Linkfire_data_engineer_task/sql_queries/analysis_queries/"**

-Furthermore, in the file output_report.py the function "create_analytical_report()" was added.
+Furthermore, in the file [output_report.py](output_report.py) the function "create_analytical_report()" was added.

 This function will be responsible for executing the queries that answer the questions above and organizing the results in a report in .txt format

-The report can be found at "Linkfire_data_engineer_task/reports/" with the name **"analytical_report_" + generation date + ".txt"**
+Generated reports will be saved [here](reports) with name **"analytical_report_" + generation date + ".txt"**

 ## **Step 6** : Combine all the previous steps into a solid Python programme that has unit testing.
 Feel free to create a main file that can be ran via a Python command line.

 The main task of this stage was the creation of the unit tests.

 I decided to create two tests:
-+ Input tests (test_netflix_pipeline_input.py): guarantee the quality of the data in the extraction phase
++ [Input tests](test_netflix_pipeline_input.py): guarantee the quality of the data in the extraction phase
-+ Output tests (test_netflix_pipeline_output.py): guarantee that we will have the expected behavior of the functions responsible for transforming data and updating the db, with the goal of maintaining the data quality of data inserted in the db and helping in the development of possible updates in the code.
++ [Output tests](test_netflix_pipeline_output.py): guarantee that we will have the expected behavior of the functions responsible for transforming data and updating the db, with the goal of maintaining the data quality of data inserted in the db and helping in the development of possible updates in the code.

 ### Input Tests